 4.2.1 Preparing Dough

-Start by preheating your oven to 425°F (220°C).
-In a large mixing bowl, combine the flour, baking powder, and salt.
-Whisk together until well blended.
-Next, add the cold, cubed butter and use a pastry cutter or your fingertips to mix until the mixture resembles coarse crumbs.
+Preheat oven to 425°F (220°C).
+In a big bowl, whisk flour, baking powder, and salt.
+Add cold butter and cut it in with a pastry cutter or your fingers until it’s like coarse crumbs.

 4.2.2 Making the Crab Filling

-In a separate bowl, gently fold together the lump crab meat, mayonnaise, Dijon mustard, lemon juice, salt, and pepper.
-Be cautious not to break apart the crab too much; you want to maintain some of the large, tender pieces for texture.
+In another bowl, gently fold lump crab, mayo, mustard, lemon juice, salt, and pepper.
+Try not to smash the crab pieces—you want some big chunks.

 4.2.3 Stuffing the Biscuits

-To stuff the biscuits, take a scoop of biscuit dough and flatten it in your palm.
-Place a spoonful of the crab mixture in the center, then carefully fold the dough around the filling, sealing it completely.
-Repeat this process until all the crab filling is used.
+Take some biscuit dough and flatten it in your hand.
+Put a spoonful of crab mix in the center, then wrap the dough around it and seal the edges.
+Repeat till you use up all the filling.

 4.2.4 Baking the Biscuits